W-Net-AI/LISP-CV/Readme.md

 the Readme.md at the former link.
 You will need to install Emacs, SBCL (or ACL, CLISP), SLIME and QuickLisp, and then finally Lisp-CV and all of the required .so files.

-Now Install Emacs, (SBCL,CLISP,ACL), SLIME, QuickLisp.
+First, Install Emacs, (SBCL,CLISP,ACL), SLIME, QuickLisp.
 You should be able to easily find a tutorial online.